OpenWild/CaracalEvo_HW/README.md

 ![](assets/caracal_evo_logo.png)

 This repository contains the hardware designs for the Caracal Evo (2021) board variant.
+This is an acoustic array, specifically targetted towards unattended bioacoustic monitoring.

 Specific features include: